EGI-Federation/ansible-style-guide/README.md

 # Style Guide for EGI Ansible

 This repository contains style guide for EGI's use of Ansible.
 See [EGI's roles on Galaxy](https://galaxy.ansible.com/EGI-Foundation).
+You can find guides on

+  - Documenting roles
+  - Ansible syntax
+  - Testing scenarios and tools
+  - Release strategies

 ## About